-- On the client, in the Folders pane of My Bluetooth Places, select Entire Bluetooth Neighborhood. - 2.
+- 1. On the client, in the Folders pane of My Bluetooth Places, select Entire Bluetooth Neighborhood. - 2.
 In the right pane of Entire Bluetooth Neighborhood, right-click anywhere except on a device name and select Refresh from the pop-up menu. - 3.
-In the Folders pane of My Bluetooth Places, right-click the server that will provide the Dial-up Networking Serv-

-- 4. In the right pane of My Bluetooth Places, double-click Dial-up Networking. - 5.
+In the Folders pane of My Bluetooth Places, right-click the server that will provide the Dial-up Networking Service and select Discover Available Services from the pop-up menu to update the available services list.
+The available services will be displayed in the right pane of My Bluetooth Places. - 4.
+In the right pane of My Bluetooth Places, double-click Dial-up Networking. - 5.
 In the Connect To dialog box, fill in your user name, password, and the phone number to be dialed, and then click the Dial button.
 Select the Save password check box and the dialog box will not appear for subsequent connections to the same phone number.